-In this article, we’ll tell you exactly how to prepare the best grapefruit juice recipes depending on your goals and health issues.
-You can read research-backed recipes, and find out why this juice is good for you, as well as who should avoid drinking it.
+In this article, we’ll also tell you exactly how to prepare the best grapefruit juice recipes depending on your goals and health issues.
+You can read research-backed recipes, and find out why grapefruit juice is good for you, as well as who should avoid drinking it.

 Grapefruit juice has many health benefits.
 We’ll discuss the most important ones below:

 Grapefruit juice can assist your weight loss because of its nutrients and caloric intake according to several studies: